botre/anki-decks/src/music-theory.md

 - Dominant
 - Subdominant

+## Dominant

+Seventh chord built on the fifth scale degree.

+Creates tension that wants to resolve to the tonic.

+## Subdominant

+Chord build on the fourth scale degree.

 ## Phrasing

 The method by which a musician shapes a sequence of notes in a passage of music to allow expression.